microsoft/pxt-arcade/docs/test/skillmap/racer/racer1.md

 ## {Finale}

-Well done!
+**✨Woohoo!✨**

-Take a look at the experience that you've created so far.
+Take a look at what you've done so far.

 Your truck should start rolling as soon as the game loads and keep going until it gets to the end of the first pit!

-When you're ready, click **Done** to head back out to the skillmap where you can play the next level to find out how to control your truck with arrows and buttons!
+When you're ready, click **Done** to head back out to the skillmap and keep going to find out how to control your truck with arrows and buttons!

 ```blockconfig.global